pharo-open-documentation/pharo-wiki/General/Traits.md

 ## Conflicts

-Two kind of *conflicts* can happen with methods implemented on Traits.
+Two kinds of *conflicts* can happen with methods implemented on Traits.

 The first case is the case where a method is present on a used Trait, but the class using this Trait also implements this method.
 In that case, the method lookup will select the method from the class> It is an equivalent of an override of method.